This article is dedicated to the “he stops texting for a few days and then he starts texting you again” club. Fun isn’t it?!

 You can’t just let it mess with your head and question it whenever your mind is free of other thoughts.
-If it bothers you on this level, or any other level really, then please, please talk about it.
+If it really bothers you on this level or any other level, please, please talk about it.

 A good, genuine conversation will help both of you figure out where you’re standing, and why/how/when things are happening the way they are happening.